 Pressure Cooker Chicken Biryani

-- You can follow the same steps as listed above for making chicken biryani in the Indian pressure cooker, with 2 adjustments, highlighted below.
+- You can follow the same steps as listed above for making chicken biryani in the Indian pressure cooker, with 2 adjustments.
+1. Soak the rice for 1 hour instead of 30 minutes.
+2. Position the chicken at the bottom & rice at the top, as much as possible.

-- Then, pressure cook for 1 whistle, and turn off the gas, and wait for the pressure to release naturally.
+- Then pressure cook for 1 whistle, and turn off the gas, and wait for the pressure to release naturally.

 Notes